threadmapper/VEL-ChIPseq/README.md

 - Raw reads as fastq files can be downloaded from the SRA archive, file names and the samples named are under `metadata-13351040-submitted.tsv`
 - Files are downloaded to a directory and also the raw reads from the published above.
+- FastQC v0.11.9 were used to check the stats before and after read cleaning
-- Fastqc-0.11.3 was run on each fastq file and the read were cleaned using `fastp`
+- We run on each fastq file and the read were cleaned using `fastp`(fastp 0.20.1)
+- Both fastqc and fastp were ran through singularity container(definition files are availible under the containers subdirectory)

 ```bash
 # Download fastq files as under